Affiliate Artist FAQ

 How often should I update my profile?

-The more up to date your profile, the better we can do at selling your work.
-Whenever you have news to share (a new exhibition to list, a recently completed project that’s just sold, a new piece you have in your studio that’s finished and ready to sell) please update this and submit on your Artist Dashboard!
+The more up to date your profile, the better we can sell your work.
+Whenever you have news to share (a new exhibition to list, a recently completed project that’s just sold, a new piece you have in your studio that’s finished and ready to sell) please submit it to your Artist Dashboard!
 Typically, it is a good idea to check in and update your TurningArt account every two months.

 How long do I have to make a commission?